-The unique relationship between a parent and a child comes with certain fundamental rights and responsibilities.
-The parent is, after all, responsible for the very life of their dependent child.
+The unique relationship between a parent and a child comes with certain rights and responsibilities.
+After all, the parent is responsible for their dependent child's very life.

-Most parents meet their responsibilities with reasonable parenting practices; They raise their children without outside interference.
+Most parents meet their responsibilities with reasonable parenting practices.
+This means that they raise their children without outside interference from government agencies.
 But not everyone is fit to be a parent.
-Sometimes the state steps in to protect the life and health of the child.
+Sometimes, the state protects the child's health and well-being.

-When a parent is judged to be unfit, there are significant legal consequences.
+There are significant legal consequences when a parent is judged to be unfit.
 This article provides answers to the question "What is an unfit parent?" by exploring the following topics:

 Definition of an Unfit Parent

-The term "unfit parent" is usually heard in two contexts: when parents are fighting for child custody in court and when a parent has had a child removed from their care by social services.
-In both of these contexts, there is no one universal definition of "unfit parent."
-The term has a specific legal meaning that varies depending on the jurisdiction.
+The term "unfit parent" is usually heard in two contexts: 1) when parents are fighting for child custody in court and 2) when a parent has had a child removed from their care by child protective services.
+In both contexts, there is no universal definition of "unfit parent."
+The term's specific legal meaning varies depending on your state's laws.

-For instance, Nevada law defines an unfit parent as "any parent of a child who, by reason of the parent's fault or habit or conduct toward the child or other persons, fails to provide such child with proper care, guidance, and support."
+For instance, Nevada law defines an unfit parent as "any parent of a child who, because of the parent's fault or habit or conduct toward the child or other persons, fails to provide such child with proper care, guidance, and support."

 Illinois law has an extensive list of examples of parental unfitness, including:

 - Abandonment, desertion, and neglect